trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 -----------------------

-In order to use impersonation, the Hadoop cluster must be configured to allow the user or principal that Presto is running as to impersonate the users who log in to Presto.
+In order to use impersonation, the Hadoop cluster must be configured to allow the user or principal that Trino is running as to impersonate the users who log in to Trino.
 Impersonation in Hadoop is configured in the file :file:`core-site.xml`.
 A complete description of the configuration options can be found in the `Hadoop documentation
 <https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/Superusers.html#Configurations>`_.